Eddie Mathews: Houston Astros and Detroit Tigers

 The Braves traded Mathews, Arnold Umbach, and a player to be named later to the Houston Astros for Dave Nicholson and Bob Bruce after the 1966 season.
 He had spent his entire adult life up to that point with the Braves franchise.
 In 1967, Mathews became the seventh player to hit 500 career home runs, becoming a member of the 500 home run club on July 14 coming off pitcher Juan Marichal of the San Francisco Giants at Candlestick Park.
 He was the second National Leaguer to reach that milestone, behind only Ott.

-After just 101 games in Houston, Mathews was traded again — this time from the Astros to the Detroit Tigers, who were in the midst of a heated pennant race with the Boston Red Sox.
+After just 101 games in Houston, Mathews was traded again, this time from the Astros to the Detroit Tigers, who were in the midst of a heated pennant race with the Boston Red Sox.

-Mathews would play his final Major League season in Detroit, as the Tigers would win the American League pennant for the first time since 1945.

-He would make his final World Series appearance, getting a hit and drawing a walk in four plate appearances as the Tigers defeated the St. Louis Cardinals in seven games.
+Mathews would play his final Major League season in Detroit in 1968, as the Tigers would win the American League pennant for the first time since 1945 and advanced to the World Series.
+In his first postseason play in ten years, Matthews appeared as a pinch-hitter in the 8th inning in Game 1 versus the St. Louis Cardinals, where he struck out.
+He played the entire Game 4 at third base, logging a hit and a walk in the loss, which ended up being his final game as a major league player; ultimately, the Tigers would win the series in seven games.

 Upon his retirement, he was sixth in all-time home runs with 512.
 At the time, his 503 home runs in the National League were second in the Senior Circuit's history, behind only Ott.
 Over his career, he was named to the All-Star team twelve times (MLB held two All-Star Games from 1959 through 1962), played in three World Series, and drove in 100 or more runs five times.
 He never won an MVP award (finishing second twice, behind Roy Campanella in 1953 and behind Ernie Banks in 1959), although he did win the NL Player of the Month award in September 1959 (.303, 11 HR, 25 RBI).